wbjang/colorization/README.md

 ### Colorization

 This GitHub contains codes for Sampling Using Neural Network - Colorization.
+I made each python files self-executable if you have CUDA.

 ### Abstract